Gunnar Due Tungland

 In a way, we have a comma shift and a comma drift at the same time, but only the half of it.

-A nice thing : We have Dm, Am, Em,......, F#m , C#m , but miss Bm in C 0
+Now we have complementary setups with a halved comma shift.
+A nice thing : We have Dm, Am, Em,......, F#m , C#m , but miss Bm in C 0.

 But we do have Bm in Bb+1 (which is a more distant key) !